hamidb80/iterrr/readme.md

 which is a lot cleaner.

-`std/sequtils` already gives us that power. but there is another problem. as you may know, is some functional programming languages like Haskell  the result of these higher-order funcions, are not evaluated until they are needed. [it's called **lazy evaluation**]
+`std/sequtils` already gives us that power. but there is another problem. it creates intermediate `seq`s. as you may know, in some functional programming languages like Haskell, the result of these higher-order funcions, are not evaluated until they are needed. [it's called **lazy evaluation**]

-In other words, you don't have intermidiate `seq`s.
+In other words, there is not intermediate `seq`s.

-actually in the above codes, the latter is not equal to the first one. actually it is almost equal to:
+actually, the latter code is not equal to the first one. actually it is almost equal to:

 ```nim
 var result1: seq[int]